 8. Mercury has wrinkles.

 9. The second hottest planet.

-10. Mercury has 38% gravity of that of gravity of Earth.
+10. Mercury has 38% of the surface gravity on Earth.

 Venus and Mercury have few similar features and extremely different characteristics.
-This may be the source of constant interest on these two planets.
+This may be the source of constant interest with these two planets.